splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-operator.rst

 2. Deploy Auto Instrumentation
 ------------------------------------------------------------

-Deploy ``opentelemetry.io/v1alpha1``, an instrumentation object with specifications on how to configure the instrumentation libraries to use for instrumentation.
+Deploy an opentelemetry.io Instrumentation object with specifications on how to configure the instrumentation libraries to use for instrumentation.
 It must be available to the target pod for auto-instrumentation to function.

 For example: